getconvey/archived-interview-boilerplates/node-react/README.md

 ## Getting Started

-There is 2 ways to run the project, via docker or yarn.
+There are two ways to run the project, via docker or yarn.
 First, install dependencies within the root directory:

 ```bash
 $ yarn